RemiBou/remibou.github.io/_posts/2018-9-26-Moving-out-of-unit-test-for-integration-test-with-CosmosDB-ASPNET-Core-and-MediatR.md

 - Because you are not testing everything altogether you can have problem at runtime :  you didn't setup DI the right way, because your class doesn't implement the good interface, your configuration is not set ...

 ## Technical solution
-The solution is integration test, here is how I did it :
+The solution is system test, we could call it integration test but for some of them there might be no dependency involved.
+Here I want to test my system as a whole.

-### Use the app DI setup
+### Use the ASPNET Core DI setup

 Here is my class setting up this :
 ```cs